Pink Hot Chocolate Recipe

 Easy pink hot chocolate recipe with natural coloring, edible flowers and whipped cream.

 Yes!
-You can prepare the hot chocolate up to the point of adding the vanilla and nutmeg.
-Store it in an airtight container in the refrigerator for up to 2 days.
-Reheat gently on the stove, then add the vanilla and nutmeg before serving.
+Prepare it up to 2 days in advance and store it in an airtight container in the refrigerator.
+Reheat gently on the stovetop, then stir in the vanilla and nutmeg before serving.

 Can I use dark chocolate instead of white chocolate?